BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/scripts/BUSCO/README.md

 BUSCO Overview:

-This folder contains files for downloading all the way to getting statistics for completeness.
+This folder contains files for downloading genomes all the way to getting statistics for BUSCO completeness.

 1st - Use the download_genomes.sh script to be able to get the complete genomes (assemblies).